 Women’s Giving Circle applications are due on September 1st, 2021

 The Jasper Newton Foundation wishes to announce the availability of the Grace Pampel Educational Impact Grant.
 The purpose of this special grant is to address the broad educational needs of and contribute to improving the quality of education in the high schools in Jasper, Newton and Benton Counties, and Tri-County High School in White County for this and future generations.

 New guidelines will be rolled out in October of 2021 for application in early 2022.
 Stay tuned for more information on the updates

-The Jasper Newton Foundation grants are awarded for programs that address the needs of the Jasper County and Newton County communities in education, arts and culture, health, social concerns, and historic preservation.
+The Jasper Newton Foundation Community Fund grants are awarded for programs that address the needs of the Jasper County and Newton County communities in education, arts and culture, health, social concerns, and historic preservation.
 The grant-making program is based on a full understanding and clear vision of the needs within our communities.
 If you are a nonprofit organization or other charitable organization that is making strides to change our communities for the better we welcome your thoughtful grant applications this year.

 Grants will be accepted between February 1 and October 1, 2021, on a rolling basis for evaluation and award.
 Once submitted, your grant application will be reviewed and responded to in 4-6 weeks.
 Our staff will walk you through the process upon submission.
 Any questions can be directed to our office at 219-866-5899 or email our director at firstname.lastname@example.org.